 Do you seem to suffer from a malady of symptoms, yet no one can tell you what the problem is?
-Have you ever been told ‘it’s all in your head’?
-Have you been told you might have candida?
+Have you ever been told it’s all in your head?
+Has anyone ever told you that you might have candida?

 Yep.
 Been there – done that.

 When Travis and I were told we had candida, we had no idea what our naturopath was talking about.
-But if you’ve read the story of our health journey, you’ll recall that we eventually discovered how it played a much bigger role than we ever realized.
+But if you’ve read our health journey, you’ll recall that we eventually discovered how it played a much bigger role in our health than we realized.

 What is candida?